NEARFoundation/transaction-tracking-app-original/README.md

 # Tests

 Ensure that server/test_helpers/expectedOutput.csv contains the values that you want.
-The inputs for server/src/helpers/updateTransactions.test.ts come from that file (transaction hashes and account IDs), and of course so to the expected outputs.
+(Ideally we will have more than 1 row per transaction type.)
+The inputs for server/src/helpers/updateTransactions.test.ts come from that file (transaction hashes and account IDs), and of course so do the expected outputs.

 Then run `pgCreds=___ ./server/test_helpers/updateTestData.sh`, but replace `___` with your value for POSTGRESQL_CONNECTION_STRING.
-This command will download all of the real-world data from the mainnet indexer Postgres database, and then run the SQL queries against it to generate the expected output.
+This command will download all of the real-world data from the mainnet indexer Postgres database into SQL files that the automated tests will use when seeing your local database (the mock indexer).

 Then run `yarn test` to run the tests.